robertsdotpm/p2pd/docs/source/built/http_client.rst

 Hyper-usable HTTP client
 ==========================

-When I built my own REST framework it's been necessary to also build a basic HTTP client.
-The reason I've done this is I wanted the client to be compatible with the existing capabilities this software offers like being able to easily leverage multiple network interfaces and utilize the external addresses they have access to.

-In my opinion one design that absolutely nailed building services for the web was PHP so my HTTP client takes inspiration from that.
+In my opinion one design that absolutely nailed building services for the web was PHP so I built a client that takes inspiration from that.
 First lets start with a basic GET request.

 .. literalinclude:: ../../examples/example_14.py